 This has not changed for older Japanese iPhones in iOS 11:

 However some Japanese iPhone 6 and 6S users were confused when adding Apple Pay cards for the first time in iOS 11.
-Apple Pay Japan cards in Wallet display the iD or QUICPay store payment logo artwork regardless of the device, because of this and rumors that Japanese credit card companies are considering NFC Pay support, some people thought iPhone 6 and 6S running iOS 11 could be used with NFC Pay (EMV) store terminals.
-As Apple documentation and field tests make clear, they cannot.
+Apple Pay Japan cards in Wallet display the iD or QUICPay store payment logo artwork even when the device does not support Apple Pay store purchases, because of this and reports of Japanese credit card companies adding NFC Pay support, some people thought iPhone 6 and 6S running iOS 11 could be used with NFC Pay (EMV contactless) store terminals.
+As Apple documentation and field tests make clear, they don’t.